Teen · Open Bite

 The teen who could not bite into an apple

-His teachers thought he was a fussy eater.
-He was not fussy.
-He simply could not close his front teeth together.
-Nineteen months of Invisalign Teen closed the gap that had been open since childhood and gave him back foods he had quietly avoided for years.
+Her teachers thought she was a fussy eater.
+She was not fussy.
+She simply could not close her front teeth together.
+Nineteen months of Invisalign Teen closed the gap that had been open since childhood and gave her back foods she had quietly avoided for years.

 Before treatment — in their own words

-He was thirteen when he came in, brought by his mother who had noticed for years that he ate differently from his siblings.
-He chewed everything to the side, tilted his head when he ate, and avoided certain foods at school.
-He had not complained about it — he had simply adapted, as children do, without understanding why.
-His mother, watching him at meals over years, knew something was different.
+She was thirteen when she came in, brought by her mother who had noticed for years that she ate differently from her siblings.
+She chewed everything to the side, tilted her head when she ate, and avoided certain foods at school.
+She had not complained about it — she had simply adapted, as children do, without understanding why.
+Her mother, watching her at meals over years, knew something was different.
 The family dentist had referred them, suspecting an orthodontic problem.

-He had been a thumb-sucker until around age seven.
-By then, the damage to his bite was already established.
+She had been a thumb-sucker until around age seven.
+By then, the damage to her bite was already established.

 The clinical picture